-CredSSP is an authentication provider which processes authentication requests for other applications; any application which depends on CredSSP for authentication may be vulnerable to this type of attack.
+CredSSP serves as an authentication provider for various applications, making any application reliant on CredSSP susceptible to this type of attack.

 2. RDP SESSION

-A full list of the update and patches for all platform can be obtained from here.
+A full list of the update and patches for all platforms can be obtained from here.

 However, post patching this caused an issue where the patched clients were blocked from communicating with unpatched servers over RDP protocols.

 This has been reported to cause an error thrown by Windows RDP as below:

 Use the group policy settings changes described below to rollback the changes to ‘Vulnerable’ state to allow RDP access.

 - Open Group Policy Editor, by executing gpedit.msc

 - Policy path: Computer Configuration -> Administrative Templates -> System -> Credentials Delegation